Killer Andrew Innes must serve at least 36 years in jail for double murder

 Dr Cowan said of Innes: “It’s clear he held resentment towards his ex-partners and this lady in front of him, in some way, reminded him of these ladies and he became angry, uncontrollably angry at her.”

-Asked by Brian McConnachie KC, defending Innes, if his client’s behaviour could have been linked to steroid-induced psychosis, Dr Cowan pointed out that, prior to the killing, Innes had gone to B&Q, where he bought a hammer.

-He told the court if someone had florid psychosis, suffering hallucinations and delusions to the point where they were killing people, they would not be doing their normal business without people noticing.

-Innes claimed he was “insane as a result of the steroids” that he had been prescribed for his Crohn’s disease, but Dr Cowan said he did not believe the 52-year-old was impaired at the time he murdered Mr Burke, nor when he killed the toddler.
+Innes claimed he was “insane as a result of the steroids” that he had been prescribed for his Crohn’s disease, but Dr Cowan said he did not believe the 52-year-old was impaired at the time of the killings.

-After he murdered them, with the toddler having been killed around three days after Ms Burke, Innes hid them below the kitchen floor at his home in Troon Avenue, Dundee.
+After he murdered them, with the toddler having been killed around three days after Ms Burke, Innes hid them in concrete below the kitchen floor at his home in Troon Avenue, Dundee.

-But Innes told the court they were not buried in concrete, saying during his evidence: “I dug them a respectable grave and gave them a Christian burial and then replaced the floor,” he said.
-“That’s all I did.”

-He also told the court of his attempted self-castration, negotiations with a potential “sexual playmate” and he railed against his estranged wife for cutting and dyeing her hair in a way he did not like.

 Judge Lord Beckett sentenced Innes to life imprisonment with a minimum term of 36 years behind bars.